ansible/workshops/exercises/ansible_f5/2.0-disable-pool-member/README.md

 ## Step 4

-Next, add a task for the objective listed above:
+Next, add a task for the objective listed below:

   - Display pool member status to the terminal window